markbrown4/gmail-angular/readme.md

 <time>{{ message.created_at | smartDate }} ({{ message.created_at | timeAgo }})</time>
 ```

-Different parts of this view are visible when the message is active, let's toggle this value using a new method we'll place on the $scope.
+Different parts of this view are visible when the message is active, let's toggle this value using a new method we'll place on the `$scope`.

 ```html
 <li ng-repeat="message in thread.messages" ng-class="{ active : message.active }" ng-click="toggleActive(message)">